-A final protection order lasts up to one year - the expiration date should be included on the order.
-However, the length of the order is subject to change if either party files a motion in court and proves that there is "good cause" to either extend it or vacate (cancel) it.3 For information on extending or modifying (changing) a final protection order, see How do I change or extend my civil protection order?
+A final CPO lasts up to two years - the expiration date should be included on the order.
+However, the length of the order is subject to change if either party files a motion in court and proves that there is “good cause” to extend, modify, or cancel (vacate) it.6 For information, see How do I change, extend, or cancel my civil protection order?

 1 D.C.
 Code § 16-1004(b)